Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

 \subsection{Incentives of Passengers}

-In a multimodal transportation system, each passenger may have a few transport options, such as ride-sourcing, taxi, public transit, walking, etc. For a passenger that travels from zone $i$ to $j$, his/her choice depends on the generalized travel costs of each transport mode.
-We consider the cost of other modes as exogenous, and define the generalized cost of a type-$(i,j)$ mobility on demand ride as the weighted sum of trip fare and trip time:
+In a multimodal transportation system, each passenger may have a few transport options, such as TNC, taxi, public transit, walking, etc. For a passenger that travels from zone $i$ to $j$, his/her choice depends on the generalized travel costs of each transport mode.
+Distinct passengers may have different preferences.
+For instance, the elderly and disabled passengers may prefer to use ride-hailing passengers driven by human drivers instead of AVs.
+To characterize the heterogeneous preference, we categorize passengers into two classes: (1) Class 1: those without a specific preference for AV or human drivers; and (2) Class 2: those with a preference for human drivers.
+For simplicity, we assume that the ride fare and travel speed of AVs and human drivers are both identical, and that the first class of passengers are indifferent to AVs and human drivers in making their travel mode choice.
+In this case, the cost of a TNC ride from zone $i$ to zone $j$ can be defined as the weighted sum of passenger waiting time and trip fare: